katcipis/katcipis.github.io/_posts/good-design.markdown

 * GoodDesign, cost=20
 * BadDesign, cost=25

+The good design payed off (that is the **only** reason we can say it is actually good).
-The good design payed off.
-Of course it is not that simple, this is oversimplified, but it helps me to see the tradeoffs and even seeing the important paper that the future has on your code.
+Of course it is not that simple, this is wildly oversimplified, but it helps me to see the tradeoffs and even seeing the important paper that the future has on your code.

 The more convinced you are that a lot of change will take place on your code, the more concerned you have to be on how it will accommodate this change.
 If you are sure that no one is never going to change the code or even see it, design does not matter at all (although I don't think such